enactjs/cli/docs/isomorphic-support.md

     ...
 }
 ```
 If the value is a string filepath instead, it will use that file as the main app entrypoint instead of the default.
 Whatever the entrypoint, ensure it exports the `ReactElement` in non-browser environments.
+Additionally, ensure the entrypoint also conditionally renders to to the DOM if the `window` is available.
 An example **index.js** entrypoint can be see [here](https://github.com/enyojs/enact-dev/blob/master/template/src/index.js) and is the default included in the Enact app template.

 Then, you can choose to build with isomorphic code layout by adding the `--isomorphic` flag to the pack command:
 ```